By Euro Weekly News Media • 24 March 2011 • 12:00

 WHERE does one start with the list of activities for your amusement and entertainment for next week or so?
 Friday night, March 25 marks the first anniversary of the monthly Classic Car gathering, Noche del Coche at Marina Salinas.
 Although the nights maybe slightly brighter, only a few of the hard core have been participating over the winter months, waiting for the nights of April through September when the days are longer and temperature is rising.

-For Classic and Specialist car fans, the Sunday Drivers Club will be meeting on Sunday March 27 at Di Vinci’s Bisto, just off the
+For Classic and Specialist car fans, the Sunday Drivers Club will be meeting on Sunday March 27 at Di Vinci’s Bisto, just off the CV-90 Crevillent Road, on the lakeside of Urbanisation San Luis.

 Everyone is welcome to attend, to bring along your car or bike, or just stop by to browse, have coffee or breakfast and enjoy the display. www.NocheDelCoche.com

-From Friday April 1 through Sunday April 3, at the IFA Exhibition Centre beside the Airport in
+From Friday April 1 through Sunday April 3, at the IFA Exhibition Centre beside the Airport in Alicante, the 28 edition of FirAuto and the 14 of ExpoCar, the largest Automobile and Motorcycle Exhibition in the Alicante region takes place.

 Last year’s event attracted 60 motor trade exhibitors and 16,261 visitors.